pierre-24/phonopy-vibspec/DOCUMENTATION.md

 **Note:** negative vibrational contributions are sometimes reported.
 Keep in mind that this is an estimate.

-### Infrared spectrum
+### 3. Infrared spectrum

-After obtaining the dynamic matrix, the frequencies and corresponding mode, you then need to run another calculation in order to compute the born effective charges and extract them using [a utility](https://phonopy.github.io/phonopy/auxiliary-tools.html#phonopy-vasp-born) provided by Phonopy:
+After obtaining the dynamic matrix, the frequencies and corresponding mode (step 1), you then need to run another calculation in order to compute the born effective charges and extract them using [a utility](https://phonopy.github.io/phonopy/auxiliary-tools.html#phonopy-vasp-born) provided by Phonopy:

 ```bash
 # 1. Run a calculation with `LEPSILON = .TRUE.` **on the unit cell**